-Authority to establish regulations governing motor vehicle use on campus for visitors, faculty, academic staff, classified personnel and students is derived from Wisconsin Statutes.
+Authority to establish regulations governing motor vehicle use on campus for visitors, employees and students is derived from Wisconsin Statutes.
 These rules are enacted pursuant to the authority granted the Board of Regents of the University of Wisconsin System under Sections 36.11 (8)(a) and (b) and (8e) of state statutes and, in turn, granted to the Chancellor by the Board of Regents.

 All Wisconsin motor vehicle laws are applicable to the same extent as though this campus and its streets are public highways.

 Minor modifications in lot assignments and parking regulations to accommodate unforeseen circumstances or special events may be made during the year.
 Every effort will be made to provide ample notice of any such modifications to the University community.

 Snow plowing in lots may temporarily eliminate some parking spaces.

 Every person who parks a motor vehicle on University property, including a motorcycle or moped, must have a valid University parking permit or pay at a parking meter or pay station.
 Parking permits are not a substitute for paying meter fees or the Lot 15 and street pay station fees.

 • Parking regulations are enforced year-round, even when classes are not in session.

 • If your vehicle is unattended, it is parked.